 In this article, we explain the types of “controlled group” relationships and how those relationships may affect your 401(k) plan.
 You can also refer to the attached brochure at the bottom of the article for more information on related groups.

-Controlled Groups: What They Are and Why it Matters
+Controlled Groups: What They Are and Why It Matters

 There are three principal types of controlled groups: parent/child groups, brother/sister groups, and combined groups.

-Brother/Sister GroupsA Brother/Sister group exists when the same five or fewer individuals own more than an 80% interest in two or more companies that they also have common control of (which would mean that a 50% or more of the ownership interest is held in an identical manner).
+A Brother/Sister group exists when the same five or fewer individuals own more than 80% of two or more companies that they also have common control of (which would mean that a 50% or more of the ownership interest is held in an identical manner).
 See the example below, in which Alan, Bob, Carrie, and Debra are unrelated persons:

 Example 3: Company D is not a related entity.
-Though Alan, Bob, Carrie, and Debra collectively own 95% of company D and thus meet the control requirement, they don’t meet the identical ownership requirement.
-Alan owns at least 5% of companies A, B, and D. Bob owns at least 5% of companies A, B, and D. Carrie owns at least 20% of company A and D and at least 25% of B and D. Debra owns at least 25% of company A and D and at least 20% of B and D. Collectively, the identical ownership between A and D and B and D is only 45%, less than the 50% threshold.
+Though Alan, Bob, Carrie, and Debra collectively own 95% of Company D and thus meet the control requirement, they don’t meet the identical ownership requirement.
+Alan owns at least 5% of companies A, B, and D. Bob owns at least 5% of companies A, B, and D. Carrie owns at least 20% of companies A and D and at least 25% of B and D. Debra owns at least 25% of company A and D and at least 20% of B and D. Collectively, the identical ownership between A and D and B and D is only 45%, less than the 50% threshold.

 A simplified diagram:

-Combined GroupsA combined group exists when three or more companies are connected through a combination of Parent/Child and Brother/Sister groupings.
-Each organization must be either part of a brother/sister or parent/child group, and one organization is both a parent and a brother/sister group.
+A combined group exists when three or more companies are connected through a combination of parent/child and brother/sister groupings.
+Each organization must be either part of a parent/child or brother/sister group, and one organization is both a parent and a brother/sister group.
 You might think of this as an uncle/nephew relationship.
 In the diagram below, Companies A, B, and C are a combined group.

-A Note On PartnershipsPartnerships are treated almost identically to corporations with an interest in the profits or capital of that partnership being treated as an ownership interest.
-For example a parent of a partnership has an 80% interest in the profits or capital of that partnership.
+Partnerships are treated almost identically to corporations, with an interest in the profits or capital of that partnership being treated as an ownership interest.
+For example, a parent of a partnership has an 80% interest in the profits or capital of that partnership.
 In a partnership, however, the partnership’s ownership interest is attributed proportionally to any partner who has an interest of 5% or more in either the profits or the capital of the partnership.
 The 50% or more ownership interest requirement for corporations does not apply to partnerships.

 Prior to these rules, employers would often try to avoid paying benefits by grouping otherwise eligible employees into separate entities.
 The IRS is giving a tax benefit for offering benefits and thus wants to prevent situations in which a plan sponsor avoids compliance testing and allocates employee benefits in an unequal manner.
-To prevent employers from granting unequal benefits, the IRS requires that certain related companies be subject to compliance testing as a single employer.
-Therefore, tests of minimum participation and coverage, average deferral and average contribution along with Top Heavy testing which looks at balances must be performed at a group level.
+To prevent employers from granting unequal benefits, the IRS requires that certain related companies be subject to annual compliance testing as a single employer.
+For these related entities, annual testing, including minimum participation and coverage, average deferral and average contribution along with Top Heavy testing which looks at balances must be performed at a related entity group level.

-In certain circumstances, larger employers with distinct divisions operating in different industries and having more than 50 employees will be qualified separate lines of business, which can be evaluated independently, despite having overlapping ownership.
+In certain circumstances, larger employers with distinct divisions operating in different industries and having more than 50 employees will be qualified as separate lines of business, which can be evaluated independently, despite having overlapping ownership.
 For example, a conglomerate like General Electric might operate multiple distinct divisions that maintain separate retirement plans.

-What Happens if My Company Is Part of a Controlled Group?If your company is grouped with another business (as parent/child, sister/brother, or a combined group), compliance testing will be conducted at the group level as though the companies were a single entity.
+If your company is in a controlled group with another business (as parent/child, sister/brother, or a combined group), compliance testing will be conducted at the group level as though the related entities were one entity.
 Guideline, or any other organization that is performing testing for companies in the controlled group, will need employee data, including each employee's salary, age, and contribution amounts, as well as year-end contribution balance, for each company in the controlled group.

 Whether your plan passes compliance testing will depend in part on the coverage and participation of employees in related companies.
 This creates challenges if one company in the group offers a more generous 401(k) plan than another, has higher participation rates, or even just has a different ratio of highly compensated and non-highly compensated employees.
 If any tests don’t pass, plan corrections will need to be made.

-Best Practices For Setting Up 401(k) Benefits For A Controlled GroupWhen setting up a plan for companies in a controlled group, there are choices you can make at the outset that will make compliance testing easier and more successful.
+When setting up a plan for companies in a controlled group, there are choices you can make at the outset that will make compliance testing easier and more successful.